Trump Admin Sues California to Block Electric Vehicle Mandate

 By Kimberly Hayek

-3/13/2026Updated: 3/13/2026
+3/13/2026Updated: 3/17/2026

 Attorney General Pamela Bondi and Transportation Secretary Sean P. Duffy announced the lawsuit, which was filed for the National Highway Traffic Safety Administration (NHTSA).
-The suit takes aim at regulations formulated by the California Air Resources Board (CARB), which mandates automakers comply with stricter mileage standards.
+The suit takes aim at regulations formulated by the California Air Resources Board (CARB), which mandates that automakers comply with stricter mileage standards.

 However, federal law bars states from implementing their own fuel economy laws, officials argue in the suit.